Babel-17: Plot summary

-Babel-17 is a language that can be used as a weapon utilized by enemy invaders during an interstellar war.
+Babel-17 is a language that can be used as a weapon by alien invaders during an interstellar war against the Human Alliance.
 Chinese starship captain, linguist, poet, and telepath Rydra Wong begins to learn the language.
 After several attacks have been made by the invaders who speak Babel-17, she soon realizes the potential of the language to change one's thought process and provide speakers with certain powers, and she is recruited by her government to discover how the enemy is infiltrating and sabotaging strategic sites.
 As her understanding of the language increases, she is able to predict where the next attack will be and gathers a team to go to the predicted location of the attack.

 Initially Babel-17 is thought to be a code used by enemy agents.
 Rydra realizes it is a language in and of itself.
 During their mission, Rydra realizes there is a traitor aboard the ship.
-After escaping the predicted attack, Rydra and her crew are captured by a nearby planet.
-While on the planet, Rydra meets a man called "The Butcher" who does not use the word "I." After teaching The Butcher the word "I," Rydra, The Butcher, and her crew leave the planet but are attacked once they disembark.
+After escaping the predicted attack, Rydra and her crew are captured by a pirate ship called a shadow-ship.
+While on the ship, Rydra meets a man called "The Butcher", a crew-member and ex-convict who does not use the word "I".
+After teaching The Butcher the word "I," Rydra, The Butcher, and her crew leave the ship during a battle.
 Rydra and The Butcher, who already unknowingly spoke Babel-17, are rescued but seem incredibly altered.
 While their bodies are present, their minds seem elsewhere.
-Their ability to speak Babel-17 has altered their minds and we learn that it was Rydra who was the traitor on board the ship.
-Babel-17 is discovered to be a language that not only helps you understand the enemy, but become the enemy.
+Their ability to speak Babel-17 has altered their minds and we learn that it was "The Butcher" who was the traitor on board the ship all along.
+Babel-17 is discovered to be a language that not only helps you understand the enemy, but become the enemy; the Butcher is a human who turns out to have been "adapted" by Babel-17 to work as a saboteur against the Human Alliance.
+But Wong's linguistic powers are great enough that she succeeds in resisting yet also comprehending Babel-17, and ultimately in defeating the language's alien creators: Wong herself harnesses Babel-17 to reprogram the aliens' saboteurs.

 The novel deals with several issues related to the peculiarities of language, how conditions of life shape the formation of words and meaning, and how words themselves can shape the actions of people.